 A: Firstly it is important to establish whether your pool is actually leaking, it may be losing water, you may have to top up or your auto topper is coming on but this does not mean you have a leak.
 Pool water can be lost due to various reasons such as:

 Evaporation – This is often the biggest culprit of water loss, rates of evaporation will vary depending on factors such as wind, temperature changes, and levels of humidity.
 One way to reduce water loss due to evaporation is to use a pool cover.
-Unfortunately, pool covers are a faff and you may not always want to put it on.
+Unfortunately, pool covers are a faff and you may not always want to put them on.
 This is quite a common dilemma, we often find that customers use their cover at the beginning of the season but after a while, they stop using it regularly, this will increase their evaporation rate and lead to the assumption that the pool is leaking.

 Backwashing – If your pool requires a regular backwash, it will only take a few before you notice a drop in your water level.

 Pool use – From jumping, splashing to even swimming, water will be displaced and sometimes even large amounts depending on the use of the pool.
-If you have had an increase in use, a few summer parties or lots of children, your water loss could simply be due to pool enjoyment.
+If you have had an increase in use, a few summer parties, or lots of children, your water loss could simply be due to pool enjoyment.

 Once you have established that there is a significant unexplained water loss it is time to consider what type of pool do you have and where the leak is coming from.

-If it is an above ground pool such as Intex then it is possible that during the last use a tear was created and therefore the water is slowly leaking out.
+If it is an above-ground pool such as Intex then it is possible that during the last use a tear was created and therefore the water is slowly leaking out.
 In most circumstances, this can be fixed with a pool repair patch.

-If your pool is an inground liner or tiled pool then there are various areas where your pool might be leaking from such as tile cracks, tear in liner, skimmers, main drain, pump, filter, pipes etc.
+If your pool is an inground liner or tiled pool then there are various areas where your pool might be leaking from such as tile cracks, tear in liner, skimmers, main drain, pump, filter, pipes, etc.

 The easiest way to establish if you have a leak and where it is coming from is to have a leak detection test.
 Although they can be costly, they will save you money in the long run as they will detect precisely where all the leaks are and prevent a lengthy guessing game.
 Click here to find out more about our leak detection services.

 A: Fear not you are not alone in asking why your pool is still green it is one of the most commonly asked questions with regards to the pool water.
 Unfortunately sometimes adding chlorine will have little or no effect due to something we call chlorine lock.
-This happens when there is a build-up of other chemicals such as the stabilser cyanuric acid and chlorine is no longer in the right chemical form to attack the algae and kill it.
-To combat this first of all you will need to dilute your pool water by adding some fresh water as there are no other means of diluting this build-up.
+This happens when there is a build-up of other chemicals such as the stabiliser cyanuric acid and chlorine is no longer in the right chemical form to attack the algae and kill it.
+To combat this first of all you will need to dilute your pool water by adding some freshwater as there are no other means of diluting this build-up.
 Once this level has dropped your chlorine will be able to work and start attacking the algae.

 High phosphates can also cause your pool to stay green, you may have added chlorine but the algae are having a field day with the amount of food your pool is offering so it is growing at a fantastic rate.
 Add some phosphate remover to aid the reduction and death of the algae.